Saifullah62/patchProof-API/README.md

 ## 💸 Funding Abstraction & Extensibility
 - The broadcast logic is fully abstracted: rotate funding keys, support multiple sources, or plug in a wallet service/API with minimal code changes.
 - SmartLedger wallet integration is recommended for production.

 ---

+## 🚀 Deployment Checklist

+This is a high-level checklist for deploying the API to a production environment.

+- [ ] Secrets Management: All secrets (e.g., `MONGODB_URI`, `JWT_SECRET`, `MASTER_SECRET`, `API_KEY`) must be in a secure secrets manager.
+The app should have read-only access.
+- [ ] CORS Configuration: Set `CORS_ALLOWED_ORIGINS` to a comma-separated list (e.g., `https://proofpatch.com,https://www.proofpatch.com`).
+- [ ] Database Indexes: Verify indexes exist for `authenticationrecords`, `patchstates`, and `verificationcodes`.
+Mongoose will attempt to create these; confirm in production.
+- [ ] Rate Limiting: Enable and configure a production-appropriate rate limiter, optionally with a shared store (e.g., Redis) for multi-instance deployments.
+- [ ] Logging: Configure Winston transports to forward logs to your centralized provider (Datadog/CloudWatch/ELK).
+- [ ] On-Chain Funding: For static mode, ensure the funding UTXO has a small, monitored balance.
+For SmartLedger mode, secure the wallet/API keys.

+---

+## 🛡️ Security Notes

+The API includes multiple security best practices:

+- Secure Headers: `helmet` sets key HTTP headers to mitigate common web vulnerabilities.
+- Input Validation: V1 endpoints validate request bodies/params with Joi.
+- Authentication: Sensitive endpoints are protected by JWT.
+- Rate Limiting: Default limiter is included; tune thresholds for your traffic.
+- Deterministic Cryptography: Keys are derived on-demand from a master secret and never stored at rest.

+---